 Today, we see Iași, the capital city of Moldavia, one of the most important cities in Romania.
 We visit the Metropolitan Church, the Palace of Culture, the theatre; the highlight of our tour is the Church of the Three Hierarchs.
-Here, we take part in an Orthodox liturgy together with the Orthodox monks.
-If it’s possible, we’ll plan a meeting with the representatives of the orthodoxy.
+Here, we attend an Orthodox mass together with the Orthodox monks.
+If possible, we will have a meeting with representatives of the Orthodox Church.
 Dinner and accommodation in Iași.

 Day 6: Natural Monuments and Saxon Culture

-In the morning, we see two of the most visited natural monuments of Romania – Bicaz Gorge and the Red Lake.
+In the morning, we see two of the most visited natural monuments of Romania – the Bicaz Gorge and the Red Lake.
 Afterwards, we drive across the Szekler region (the Szeklers are a subgroup of the Hungarian people) to Sighișoara.
-In Sighișoara we admire the most beautiful medieval cityscape in Romania.
-We visit the Clock Tower, the Church on the Hill, the Citadel, the fortified walls and towers of the city and also the birthplace of the Wallachian leader Vlad Dracul who later became known as Count Dracula in the Gothic literature and film.
+In Sighișoara we admire the most beautiful medieval townscape in Romania.
+We visit the Clock Tower, the Church on the Hill, the Citadel, the fortified walls and towers of the town and also the birthplace of the Wallachian leader Vlad Dracul, who later became known as Count Dracula in Gothic literature and film.
 We then visit the fortified church in Biertan that used to be the bishops’ residence for more than 300 years.
 The fortified church is listed by UNESCO as a World Heritage Site.
 Dinner and accommodation in Sibiu.

 Day 7: Wallachian Monasteries

-After breakfast, we take a city tour of the European Cultural Capital 2007.
-We visit, among others, the Evangelical Church, the Council Tower, the Large and the Small Square, the Liars’ Bridge, the Peasants’ Market etc. After driving along the picturesque Olt valley, one of the oldest passing routes in the Carpathians, we reach the Cozia Monastery with its beautiful frescoes from the 14th century in the fore-nave of the church and frescoes from the 16th century in the small chapel.
-From here, Horezu Monastery is not far away.
+After breakfast, we take a city tour of the 2007 European Cultural Capital.
+We visit, among others, the Evangelical Church, the Council Tower, the Large and the Small Square, the Liars’ Bridge, the Peasants’ Market, etc. After driving along the picturesque Olt valley, one of the oldest passing routes in the Carpathians, we reach the Cozia Monastery with its beautiful frescoes from the 14th century in the narthex of the church and frescoes from the 16th century in the small chapel.
+From here, the Horezu Monastery is not far away.
 This monastery, which falls under the competence of UNESCO, represents one of the most impressive monastery complexes in Wallachia.
 Afterwards, we drive to the former Wallachian capital city, Curtea de Argeș, where dinner and accommodation have been arranged.

 Day 8: Curtea de Argeș – Bucharest

-In Curtea de Argeș, among bishops and royal churches, we find two of the most important churches of our country.
+In Curtea de Argeș, among bishops’ churches and royal churches, we find two of the most important churches in our country.
 The construction of the first church in the 14th century reflects Constantinople and its image.
-The splendid frescoes date back from the time of the final Byzantine ‘Renaissance’.
+The splendid frescoes date back to the time of the final Byzantine ‘Renaissance’.
 The beautiful counterpart is the Bishop’s Church.
-Filled with lavish grey-gold-green decorations, the church paintings establish a connection between the stories from One Thousand and One Arabian Nights and the Bible stories.
+Filled with lavish grey-gold-green decorations, the church paintings establish a connection between the stories from One Thousand and One Arabian Nights and Bible stories.
 So, it comes as no surprise that Paul of Aleppo considered this church to be the eighth wonder of the world.
 Afterwards, drive to Bucharest.
 Dinner and accommodation in Bucharest.

 Day 9: Bucharest

-On our city tour of Bucharest we see the Athenaeum, the former royal palace, the churches Kretzulescu, Enei and Stavropoleos, but also Ceaușescu’s megalomaniac legacy, the House of the People.
-We also see the ruins of the former royal court built by Vlad Țepeș in the 15th century.
+On our city tour of Bucharest we see the Athenaeum, the former royal palace, the Kretzulescu, Enei and Stavropoleos churches, but also Ceaușescu’s megalomaniac legacy, the House of the People.
+We also see the ruins of the former royal court built by Vlad the Impaler in the 15th century.
 The controversial ruler of Wallachia is alleged to be the founder of Bucharest.